-The calculator below is an example of fitness function which can be applied to text.
+The calculator below is an example of fitness function which can be applied to the text.

 According to Wikipedia,

-Why we may need it for texts?
-Unlike human, computer can't look at the text and say if it is a normal text or some sort of gibberish.
+Why may we need it for texts?
+Unlike humans, computers can't look at the text and say if it is normal text or gibberish.
 So it needs something measurable.
 This particular implementation calculates such measure (or fitness score) based on quadgrams (aka 4-grams, aka tetragraphs) statistics.
-Thanks to Google Books, those team released their Ngram statistics under a Creative Commons Attribution 3.0 Unported License, we can actually calculate occurences of any n-grams in whole Google Corpus Data (here is the link to Ngram Viewer).
-And thanks to Peter Norvig, who actually calculated these occurences, so, I do not need to download 23Gb of text and calculate it by myself (here is the link to Peter Norvig's article English Letter Frequency Counts: Mayzner Revisited or ETAOIN SRHLDCU).
+Thanks to Google Books, those team released their Ngram statistics under a Creative Commons Attribution 3.0 Unported License; we can actually calculate occurrences of any n-grams in whole Google Corpus Data (here is the link to Ngram Viewer).
+And thanks to Peter Norvig, who actually calculated these occurrences, so I do not need to download 23Gb of text and calculate it by myself (here is the link to Peter Norvig's article English Letter Frequency Counts: Mayzner Revisited or ETAOIN SRHLDCU).

-For my fitness function, I used 20000 most often occured quadgrams.
-The total number of quadrams analyzed is 1 467 684 913 428.
-To get the idea, here is top ten, along with their frequencies (which is calculated by diving number of occurences to total number of quadgrams):
+For my fitness function, I used 20000 most often occurred quadgrams.
+The total number of quadrams analysed is 1 467 684 913 428.
+To get the idea, here is top ten, along with their frequencies (which is calculated by diving number of occurrences to total number of quadgrams):